cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

      - Clarifications about metrics and calculations

 3. **Constants without comments explanatory:**
-   - ❌ Palettes from colores in `scripts/utils/colors.R` had minimal comments
+   - ❌ Palettes from colors in `scripts/utils/colors.R` had minimal comments
    - ❌ Category constants (effect size, AUC, significance) did not explain their thresholds
    - ✅ Improved comments for all the constants complex:
      - Description of when and how to use each palette